(This document was changed and it has been changed back to it’s original form as of January 9, 2026 @ 11:53am)

 A. Sealed Mugshot Misuse

 A mugshot sealed by court order in 2019 was reused to depict a 2023 arrest and disseminated publicly.
-The lack of correction and rapid takedown indicates awareness of impropriety and raises spoliation and obstruction concerns.
+The lack of correction and rapid suppression indicates awareness of impropriety and raises spoliation and obstruction concerns.

 B. AI Surveillance and Collapsed Consent